Species

 Atlantic cod

-Well-known on the plate, but less and less in the wild.
-The iconic cod (Gadus morhua) is a typical structure loving species.
 Having suffered much from over-fishing, cod can still be found in low numbers around the North Sea basin.
-With larger individuals being more prone to be fished out, most cod don't reach their potential size anymore; with an average of 1m and large females even able to reach 2m length!
+As larger individuals are more prone to be fished out, most cod don’t reach their maximum size anymore.
+Male cods can grow up to one meter long, and females can reach two meters!

 (Image by OCEANA)